Incremental Backup System

 data.
 IBS backups can be used to quickly find answers to common

-administrative questions, such as, "I see this user 'bob' -- when did it
+administrative questions, such as, "I see this user 'bob' -- when did he

 get added to this system? how many systems does 'bob' exist on?
 What